Issue Deep Dive

 ODA Spending

-In addition to ramping up domestic climate policy, Italy’s climate development contributions are on the rise.
-In 2020, Italy was the 10th-largest OECD DAC donor to climate in absolute terms.
-Funding to this sector was the highest-ever in 2020, and more than doubled from 2019.
+In 2023, Italy spent US$245 million on climate and was the 16th largest OECD DAC donor to climate in absolute terms.
+Funding to this sector dropped from the country’s highest-ever in 2020, US$598 million.

 Multilateral Spending and Commitments